 - Weight: Someone who is obese may lie about their weight.

 - Family medical history: Someone might say they do not have a family history of cancer when their grandmother actually passed away from lymphoma.

 - Personal medical history: Someone might lie about a family history of disease or a past health issue.

 - Tobacco use: Someone who occasionally smokes cigarettes may check the “non-smoker” box.

 - Drug use: Someone who has used any type of drug may lie about their drug use.

 - Mental health: Someone who has depression or another mental health issue may lie about their mental health.

-While you might think that lying on your life insurance application is no big deal, it will come back to haunt you.
-Insurance companies know that people lie on their application to get a better rate and so have underwriters meticulously check the background of every applicant to make sure they are being truthful on their application.
+While you might think that lying on your life insurance application is no big deal, it will eventually come back to haunt you.
+Insurance companies know that people lie on their application to get a better rate and have their underwriters meticulously check the background of every applicant to make sure they are being truthful on their application.

 How insurance companies detect when you are lying

 After you submit your life insurance application, the underwriter begins the verification process.
 They assess the findings from your underwriting medical exam, review medical records from your doctors and even pull your driving record from the state’s motor vehicle department.
 Life insurers know that people lie on their application, so they closely watch for discrepancies or conflicting information that might indicate fraud.